 It is time to shun the awkwardness and get truly professional about problems in the workplace.
 Female coworkers need to be heard on all levels, and they need to speak up openly about potential dangers.

 Managers must understand that simply chucking a predator off the team does not immediately guarantee safety.
 So they need to look after the workforce with an open mind.

 Mental health equals many things.
 But it mostly relates to the health of your mind and soul.
 If they are not aligned in the proper way, things go berserk and haywire, resulting in poor performance, anger issues, and a lot of conflicts.

 So what sets the soul on fire?
 What are the things that truly benefit the body from the inside out?
 All the aforementioned tips shall define the way they perceive a team leader and the organization.
 But what changes their mind in the first place are basically two things – healthy food and meditation.

 So why not create a peaceful environment at the workplace instead?
-Leaders can encourage meditation sessions every day for 30 minutes, and strive for arranging foods in the cafeteria that serves the body in the perfect way, such as fruit and vegetables.
+Leaders can encourage meditation sessions every day for 30 minutes and strive to arrange foods in the cafeteria that serves the body in the perfect way, such as fruit and vegetables.